Zac-HD/hypofuzz/docs-src/literature.rst

 HypoFuzz could get the control-flow graph from coverage.py, which tracks possible arcs in order to report un-covered branches, so the implementation is straightforward.
 The tradeoff between simplicity and power-requiring-configuration is less obvious;
-I'm inclined to initially stick to zero-config direction towards recent patches and/or lines flagged by e.g. :pypi:`flake8`; though the balance between directed and general exploration might take some tuning.
+we're inclined to initially stick to zero-config direction towards recent patches and/or lines flagged by e.g. :pypi:`flake8`; though the balance between directed and general exploration might take some tuning.